Subham0207/game-engine/Documentation.md

     2. Load explicitly.
 Or Later we could create a PBR material - Done.
     3. Default color for when texture or vertex color is not provided - partially done I defaulted the vertex color to be red.
     4. Need to default frag color on a model if no texture is provided.
 Don't use vertex color as base color and instead provide a default color.
 This way a boolean useTexture would suffice - Done

+3. building binaries for my game; game engine will be used as a library I think
+    1. Lua scripting language integration https://gamedev.stackexchange.com/questions/421/how-do-you-add-a-scripting-language-to-a-game

 ## Dealing with errors